 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
-High levels of performance with activities of daily living often correlates with successful rehabilitation services.
+This metric measures the percent of short-term patients that experienced functional improvements, such as with activities of daily living.
+Some experts argue this is a measure of a nursing home's rehabilitation performance.

 - Ohiohealth Mansfield HospitalAcute Care Hospitals 13.7 miles away335 Glessner Avenue Mansfield Ohio 44903Voluntary non-profit - Private(419) 526-8000